Mudejar Architecture in Simple Terms: Key Features & Examples

 complicated latticework over a triple archway in Mudejar style building

-The Chapel of Saint Bartholomew in Cordoba, Spain, is a fine example of Mudejar style architecture in Andalusia.
-Follow the link to a comprehensive post about it to better understand its beauty.
+The Chapel of Saint Bartholomew in Cordoba, Spain, is a fine example of Mudejar style architecture in Andalusia, Spain.
+Follow the link to a comprehensive post about this church to better understand its beauty.

 What is Mudejar style